 How do I choose a Yellowstone campground?

-You’ll want to select a campground based on several factors including seasonal opening and closing dates, what parts of the park you would most like to see, and the time of day you’ll be arriving at your overnight destination.
+You’ll want to select a campground based on several factors including seasonal opening and closing dates, what parts of the park you would most like to see, and number and size of campsites

 If you are unfamiliar with the park’s campgrounds, start by viewing the many campground details available on the Yellowstone National Park Service website, including photographs, maps, and schedules.